tkikawa/optsim/README.md

 If you use Ubuntu, you can easiliy install it only with the following command.
 - sudo apt-get install assimp

-If you use MAC, you can easiliy install it only with the following command.
+If you use Mac, you can easiliy install it only with the following command.
 - sudo brew install assimp

 ### Installation of ROOT